changwoonchoi/mlfinal/README.md

 ```

 ### Prepare Dataset
-You can prepare dataset easily by following the code in main.ipynb.
+You can prepare dataset by following the code in main.ipynb.

 ```
 python misc.py